pitt-miskov-zivanov-lab/BioRECIPE/translators/indra/README.md

 # INDRA-BioRECIPE Translator

-# Retrieving Statements from the INDRA DB
+This repository contains a set of instructions and scripts: 1) retrieve statements from the INDRA database based on literature queries using PMC (PubMed Central) to BioRECIPE interaction lists; 2) convert BioRECIPE interaction lists into INDRA statements.

-This repository contains a set of instructions and scripts to retrieve statements from the INDRA database based on literature queries using PMC (PubMed Central).
+### 1. Retrieving Statements from the INDRA DB

-## Table of Contents
+#### Table of Contents

 1. [Literature Queries for PMC](#literature-queries-for-pmc)
 2. [Retrieve Literature Corpus from PMC](#retrieve-literature-corpus-from-pmc)
 3. [Save PMCIDs List](#save-pmcids-list)
 4. [Search INDRA Database for Statements](#search-indra-database-for-statements)

-## Literature Queries for PMC
+#### Literature Queries for PMC

 1. Write one or more literature queries for use with PMC:
    - Combine terms with AND, OR, or NOT